How to Keep Your Container Gardens Watered While You're on Vacation

 3. Hook Them Up

-Purchase one or more container irrigation kits (sold at garden centers and online, like this Flantor Garden Irrigation system, $22.99, Amazon) and enough tubing to reach all your pots—it's actually really simple to set up a drip irrigation system yourself!
+Purchase one or more container irrigation kits, available at garden centers and online, like this Flantor Garden Irrigation system, ($19, Amazon) and enough tubing to reach all your pots; it's actually really simple to set up a drip irrigation system yourself!
 Once it's set up, a drip system is the most efficient way to deliver moisture to numerous pots.

 4. Set to Auto Drip

-Use a hose faucet timer, like this Orbit Hose Faucet Timer, $29.99, Amazon, to set how often and how long you water.
+Use a hose faucet timer, like this Orbit Hose Faucet Timer ($30, Amazon) to set how often and how long you water.
 (Test it before you leave to determine the best plan.)
 Some digital systems can be operated remotely with a smartphone or computer, so you can water your plants from anywhere.

 With a little preparation, your plants can get the water they need without you there.
-By taking these steps before you leave, you can be stress-free on vacation and come home to beautiful container gardens that won't have missed a beat.
+By taking these steps before you leave, you can be stress-free on vacation and come home to beautiful container gardens that haven't missed a beat.